-- Phase 3 overall survival (OS) data results are expected soon - Endpoint of 10% improvement in overall survival (OS) over comparator arm in Phase 3 study.
-In our completed Phase 2 we saw a 33.1% improvement over the average OS for the current SOC (from scientific literature) at 3.3 years post-surgery - Head and neck cancer is a major cancer with ~650,000 new cases p.a. worldwide - No new FDA approved treatments for advanced primary head and neck cancer in about 60 years (unmet medical need) - Multikine granted Orphan Drug designation in U.S. - Built full scale Multikine dedicated manufacturing facility - LEAPS technology platform being developed in conjunction with NIH for rheumatoid arthritis for first use in humans; infectious diseases The FDA and the IDMC have unblinded information about the Phase 3 study.
-Look at their actions as a potential indicator for the Phase - 3 study
+- Multikine is administered before surgery, radiation and chemotherapy because that is the time when the patient's immune system is the strongest.
+By doing so we hope to either cure the patient or delay the time to recurrence - Phase 3 overall survival (OS) data results are expected soon - Endpoint of 10% improvement in OS over comparator arm in Phase 3 study.
+In our completed Phase 2 we saw a 33.1% improvement over the average OS for the current SOC (from scientific literature) at 3.3 years post-surgery - No severe toxicity associated with Multikine in Phase 2 studies and in the Phase 3 study - Head and neck cancer is a major cancer with ~650,000 new cases p.a. worldwide - Other cancer immunotherapies, e.g., Keytruda, Opdivo, CAR-T, etc., cannot be used before surgery since they require long periods for administration and a delay in surgery is not permitted - No new FDA approved treatments for advanced primary head and neck cancer in about 60 years (unmet medical need) Multikine granted Orphan Drug designation in U.S.